Be Sure to Ask These Questions Before Getting Injectables

 - Do you have a policy for touch-ups if I am unsatisfied with my results?

-For those looking for injectables in Denver, the highly-qualified injectors at BEAUTY by BUFORD offer numerous facial injectable options.
+For those looking for injectables in Denver, the highly-qualified injectors at BEAUTY by BUFORD in Lone Tree offer numerous facial injectable options.
 Lauren Voss Mitschrich, PA-C is an accomplished, board-certified dermatology physician assistant.
 She received special training in aesthetic enhancement from world experts in cosmetic dermatology, and is passionate about providing balanced, natural results for her patients—and adding gentle, classy enhancement when desired.
-Board certified plastic surgeon Gregory Buford, MD, FACS is a Master Facial Injectables Trainer for Allergan and also offers artfully-administered injectables at the practice.
+Board certified plastic surgeon Gregory Buford, MD, FACS is a Master Facial Injectables Trainer for Allergan and also offers artfully-administered injectables at his Lone Tree practice.

 We look forward to helping you develop your ideal injectables routine.
 Contact us today to schedule your appointment or learn more.